zhuojun1024/FramePack/README.md

 To generate 1-minute video (60 seconds) at 30fps (1800 frames) using 13B model, the minimal required GPU memory is 6GB.
 (Yes 6 GB, not a typo.
 Laptop GPUs are okay.)

 About speed, on my RTX 4090 desktop it generates at a speed of 2.5 seconds/frame (unoptimized) or 1.5 seconds/frame (teacache).
 On my laptops like 3070ti laptop or 3060 laptop, it is about 4x to 8x slower.
+[Troubleshoot if your speed is much slower than this.](https://github.com/lllyasviel/FramePack/issues/151#issuecomment-2817054649)

 In any case, you will directly see the generated frames since it is next-frame(-section) prediction.
 So you will get lots of visual feedback before the entire video is generated.